AsPingvinas/DnD_helper/README.md

         # Method implementation...
 ```

 <p>Charcter races are diffrent than character classes, because races have defined stats and characteristics that are following the rules and are always the same.
 There are no choices with character races.
-So polymorphism here was very convienient and simple.</p>
+So inheritace here was very convienient and simple.
+In the end the RaceAttribute class adds existing functionality to an already existing class (Character). </p>

 ### Design patterns